diyhue/diyHue/README.md

-I create this project in order to have all lights in my house remotely managed whitout to pay the expensive price of original Philips devices.
+I create this project in order to have all lights in my house remotely managed whitout to pay the expensive price of original Philips Hue devices.
 Currently all futures of original bridge are working except "Go to sleep" functions that i expect to be fixed soon.
 HUE bridge is created in PHP with mysql database as backend for storing data.
 For tests i use both an RaspberryPi 2 and an OrangePi Zero, both are working with no lag and very small load.
 I expect RaspberryPi Zero W to work as whell with no problems.

 Light controllers are ESP8266 based devices (i use ESP-12E and WEMOS D1 mini for my tests).
 Is possible to setup more lights per strip to create nice scenes.
 Bridge is able to autodiscover lights on same network wich made the setup very easy.
-Currently i'm working on sensors with ESP8266 in light sleep mode to run for long time on baterie.
+Currently i'm working on switches/sensors with ESP8266 in deep sleep mode to run for long time on baterie.
-There is support for WS2812b/SK6812 neopixels strips, "Color Dream" wifi rgbw bulbs and there is the possibility to adapt any pwm light or esp8266 rgb/rgbw bulbs.
+There is support for WS2812b/SK6812 neopixels strips and "Color Dream" wifi rgbw bulbs and there is the possibility to adapt any pwm led driver or any esp8266 rgb/rgbw bulbs available on market.

-Demo video: https://www.youtube.com/watch?v=izCzEavYxUY&t=198s (this was made before "Color Dream" bulb support
+Demo video: https://www.youtube.com/watch?v=izCzEavYxUY&t=198s (outdated, missing lot of futures and improvements!)
 ### TO DO:
  - create discoverable sensors and switches with ESP8266 platforms that can run on batteries for long time.